 It appears that he is desperate to have this eccentric college dropout as his economist.
 I did not to reply to this email.
 I thought, “Mr. Ethiraj, my masterpiece deserves a perfect ending.”

 When I asked Mr. Joseph why no one had got in touch with me in five weeks, he said that he was surprised.
 I knew that he will never forget about the draft.
-The next day, an Elizabeth Kuruvilla with Open Magazine got in touch with me, in a hostile tone.
+The next day, an Elizabeth Kuruvilla—an ugly dark middle aged woman–emailed me, in a hostile tone.
 She is their books editor.
 I suspect that the Open Magazine is a bit strapped for cash.

 She said that “She has to admit that the only problem she found with my draft was that I was issuing an attack on all think-tanks based on my experiences with one.”
 She also asked whether I can name the people.
 I wondered why there is a complete lack of co-ordination, and a complete lack of personal responsibility in their actions.